yangwangmadrid/GenCNB/README.md

 we enumerate and obtain all isomers of the standard [10]CNBs (7,3).
 The onscreen output is as follows:
 ```
-Enumerating all nonequivalent (7,3) nanobelts isomers ...
+Enumerating all nonequivalent (7,3) nanobelt isomers ...
 File PATH_7_3_R10 written
 Generating 3D coordinates in xyz files ...
 Folder R10-07_03 created